 If you’ve weighed up the pros and cons of allowing pets and decided to go ahead, these are some of the things to think about:

 - Remember to put ‘pets considered’ in the property description and let the letting agents know, as on some websites property listings can be filtered according to whether rentals are pet-friendly.

 - You may want to specify which types of pets are permitted in the property.
-A large dog (or a 50 stone pig) may not be suitable for a small flat, while you may be happy with small dogs or cats.
+A large dog may not be suitable for a small flat, while you may be happy with small dogs or cats.

 - You could arrange to meet the pet before you accept the tenant, to check that it’s friendly and well-behaved.

 - Adding a ‘pet clause’ to the tenancy agreement gives you the chance to set out the rules regarding pets.
 Go through this carefully with your tenant.

 - You may want to charge a higher deposit for tenants with pets.
 Remember that, as with all deposits, it will need to be protected under the deposit protection scheme.

 - You could consider charging your tenant a non-refundable ‘pet payment’ to cover the cost of professionally cleaning the property once they’ve moved out.

 - If there are pets living in the property, regular inspections may be even more important, but remember that you need to give your tenants at least 24 hours’ notice.

 What are your reasons for allowing or disallowing pets in your rental property?
 Tell us in the comments.